 “Primarily because it was tough to maintain a post at Baralacha La.
-Earlier there used to be army posted on all these passes on Manali Leh highway but over the time it kind of felt un-necessary to keep soldiers there.
-It is not really border so eventually all the posts were finally removed.
+Earlier there used to be Army posted on all these passes on Manali Leh highway.
+But over the time it kind of felt unnecessary to keep soldiers there.
+It is not really a border area.
+So eventually all the posts were finally removed.
 But with Baralacha, it was an entirely different story”

 “Someone else died there too?”

 “No, but the soldiers started to complain about witnessing strange happenings” one of them replied.